Difference Between Stock vs Options

 Key differences between Stock vs Options

-Both Stock vs Options are popular choices in the market; let us discuss some of the major Difference Between Stock vs Options:
+Both Stocks vs Options are popular choices in the market; let us discuss some of the major Difference :

-- Stocks are primarily viewed as investments in business which tend to do well in long term and are therefore invested with for wealth creation like real estate, gold etc. Options are just primarily used as trading instruments used to trade the stock price movements.
+- Stocks are primarily viewed as investments in business that tend to do well in the long term and are therefore invested with for wealth creation like real estate, gold etc. Options are just primarily used as trading instruments used to trade the stock price movements.

 - Stocks come with ownership benefits like dividends, stock bonuses, Voting rights.
 Options come with no benefits for the option holder.

 - Stocks are used by individuals, mutual fund managers, pension fund managers, traders, portfolio managers.
-Options are limited used by traders and portfolio managers (as hedging tool)
+Options are limited used by traders and portfolio managers (as hedging tools)

-As you can see there are many Comparison between Stock vs Options.
+As you can see, there are many Comparisons between Stock vs Options.
 Let’s look at the top Comparison between Stock vs Options are as follows –

 |Benefits||Voting rights, dividends, stock bonuses||No benefits for the option owner|

 |Time horizon||Usually long term 6 to 10 years||Usually for short term from weeks to months|

 |Risk||The low risk when used with an appropriate time frame||Very risky as all the money used can be turned to 0 very quickly|